leo0514/vpc-on-classic-network/vpc-networking-concepts.md

 {:note: .note}
 {:download: .download}

-# VPC Behind the Curtain
+# VPC behind the curtain
 {: #vpc-behind-the-curtain}

 This page presents a more detailed conceptual picture of what's happening "behind the curtain" with respect to VPC networking.
 Readers are expected to have some networking background.